wp-plugins/dynamic-widgets/trunk/readme.txt

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules for the homepage, single posts, pages, categories and archives.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules for the homepage, single posts, pages, categories, archives and the error 404 page.

 * Default widget display setting is supported for:
   - Front page